Wiltshire (district)

 Wiltshire is a unitary authority area in the ceremonial county of Wiltshire, South West England.
-It was formed in April 2009 following the abolition of Wiltshire County Council and the districts of Kennet, North Wiltshire, Salisbury, and West Wiltshire.
-They were all replaced by Wiltshire Council, which is based at County Hall in Trowbridge.
+It was formed on 1 April 2009 following the abolition of Wiltshire County Council and the districts of Kennet, North Wiltshire, Salisbury, and West Wiltshire, all of which were replaced by Wiltshire Council, which is based at County Hall in Trowbridge.
 The remaining part of the ceremonial county is the Borough of Swindon, administered by a separate unitary authority.
-In 2022 it had a population of 515,885.
+In 2024, the population was 523,700.

-Salisbury is the only city in the district and its largest settlement.
-After the city, the next largest urban areas are Chippenham and Trowbridge.
+Salisbury, the district's only city, is its largest settlement, followed by Chippenham and Trowbridge.

 History

-Until 2009, Wiltshire had four districts – Kennet, North Wiltshire, Salisbury, and West Wiltshire – together with the Borough of Swindon which had been made a separate unitary authority in 1997.
-Proposals were made to abolish the four districts and form one unitary area to cover the county of Wiltshire, outside the Borough of Swindon.
+Until 2009, Wiltshire had four districts – Kennet, North Wiltshire, Salisbury, and West Wiltshire – together with the Borough of Swindon, which had been made a separate unitary authority in 1997.
+Proposals were made to abolish the four districts and form a unitary area covering the whole of the county outside the Borough of Swindon.
 In April 2009, Wiltshire Council assumed the roles and responsibilities of the four former districts.